MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/codecop-aa0224-countofoptionscaptioniswrong.md

 [//]: # (IMPORTANT:Do not edit any of the content between here and the END>DO_NOT_EDIT.)
 [//]: # (Any modifications should be made in the .xml files in the ModernDev repo.)
 # CodeCop Rule AA0224
-The count of captions property is wrong.
+The count of option captions specified in the OptionCaption property is wrong.

 ## Description
-The count of captions property is wrong.
+The count of option captions specified in the OptionCaption property is wrong.

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)
 ## See Also